Last updated on 2026-03-27

 Program overview

 The Honours Bachelor of Crime & Intelligence Analysis (CIA) is a pioneering degree in Ontario, focusing on the application of analytical techniques and technologies within the realm of public safety and criminal justice.
-This program equips students with a comprehensive understanding of crime and intelligence, fostering essential analytical and research skills.
-Students will engage with various subjects, including law, criminology, and community policing, to effectively analyze and address public safety issues.
-Graduates will be well-prepared to navigate the complexities of the field, utilizing the latest tools and strategies to tackle contemporary challenges in crime and investigations.
+This program equips students with in-depth knowledge of crime and intelligence, fostering essential analytical and research skills.
+Students will learn to analyze and address public safety issues by employing professional practices and the latest analytical tools.
+The curriculum encompasses law, criminology, investigation, and community policing, providing a comprehensive understanding of crime trends and investigative processes.

 Program structure

-The Honours Bachelor of Crime & Intelligence Analysis program is structured to be completed over a duration of 8 semesters (4 years).
-The program is designed to provide a blend of theoretical knowledge and practical experience, ensuring that students are career-ready upon graduation.
+The Honours Bachelor of Crime & Intelligence Analysis program is structured to be completed in 8 semesters (4 years) of full-time study.
+The program is delivered in a hybrid format, combining both online and in-person learning experiences.
 Key features of the program structure include:

-Students are encouraged to maintain good standing to participate in the work experience, which is essential for graduation.
-This structure not only enhances learning but also prepares students for real-world challenges in the field of crime and intelligence analysis.
+Students must maintain good standing and meet all requirements to participate in the work experience, which is essential for graduation.

 Featured Experiences